 NATIONAL CEREAL DAY

-Get your bowl and your spoon ready for March 7 is National Cereal Day.
+March 7th urges us to get our bowl spoon ready for National Cereal Day each year!
 Since the end of the 19th century, cereal has become America’s most popular breakfast food.

-Now, not only is cereal eaten for breakfast, it has become a popular bedtime snack, and some people even have a bowl for an evening meal.
-Cereal is also used in many cake, cookie and bar recipes.
+Now, not only is cereal eaten for breakfast, but it has become a popular bedtime snack.
+Some people even enjoy a bowl for an evening meal.
+Bakers turn to cereal in their cake, cookie and bar recipes.
 The most popular one is Rice Crispy Bar Treats.

 A Little Cereal History: